-Below you will find a complete list of documents ( § 41) required in the admission procedure:
+Below you will find a complete list of documents required from Polish citizens in the admission procedure for studies in English:

-1. Signed application form with a library statement printed from the Internet registration system;
+Signed application form printed from the on-line registration system;

-5. Polish maturity certificate, or an equivalent foreign document (including a supplement, if applicable) entitling you to apply for admission to studies in the country (or in the education system) where your document was issued.
-In the case of non-Polish educational documents, you should also:
+Polish maturity certificate, or an equivalent foreign document, for instance secondary school leaving certificate or high school diploma (including a supplement, if applicable) entitling you to apply for admission to studies in the country (or in the education system) where your document was issued.
+In the case of non-Polish and non-EU

-Submit a sworn translation into Polish of your document (and of its supplement, if applicable) – read more about accepted sworn translations below; the translation requirement is waived in the case of IB diplomas;
+- submit a sworn translation into Polish or English of your certificate or diploma (including its supplement - if applicable) – read more about accepted sworn translations below;

-Power of attorney along with a certified true copy of the candidate’s ID document (if the documents are submitted through a representative);
+5. Power of attorney - only if the documents are submitted through a representative.

-The candidate is also required to sign a contract with the SGH upon reception of the decision on admission.
+- you are required to sign a contract with SGH upon admission to the university;

-Please make sure that you have a complete set of required documents with you as incomplete sets will not be accepted for submission.
+- please make sure that you have a complete set of required documents with you as incomplete sets will not be accepted;

-All documents issued in language other than Polish should be submitted along with their sworn translation into Polish (with the exception of English language certificates and International Baccalaureate diplomas).
+All documents issued in a language other than Polish or English should be submitted along with their sworn translation into Polish or English.

 A sworn translation can be done by:

-If you encounter any difficulties regarding translation into Polish, please contact the Promotion and Admissions Office.
+If you encounter any difficulties regarding translation of your documents, please contact the Promotion and Admissions Office.